adku1173/acoupipe/sphinx/source/index.rst

 The image contains the simulation source code and an up-to-date version of Acoular_, AcouPipe and Tensorflow_.
-One can run the data set simulation given by the main.py script from inside the Docker container by typing
+One can run the dataset simulation given by the main.py script from inside the Docker container by typing

 .. code-block::

-    HOSTDIR="<enter the desired host directory>" # stores the data sets inside this directory NTASKS=<enter the number of parallel tasks> # should match the number of CPUs on the host docker run -it --user "$(id -u)":"$(id -g)" -v $HOSTDIR:/data/datasets adku1173/acoupipe python main.py --tasks=$NTASKS
+    HOSTDIR="<enter the desired host directory>" # stores the datasets inside this directory NTASKS=<enter the number of parallel tasks> # should match the number of CPUs on the host docker run -it --user "$(id -u)":"$(id -g)" -v $HOSTDIR:/data/datasets adku1173/acoupipe python main.py --tasks=$NTASKS

 Note that the current user on the host is specified as the user of the docker environment with the additional argument :code:`--user "$(id -u)":"$(id -g)"`.
 It is not recommended to run the container as a root user.
-Further, a directory where the data set files are stored needs to be binded to the container (:code:`HOSTDIR=<dir>`).
-With the
-:code:`HOSTDIR=$(pwd)` command, the current working directory on Linux or macOS hosts are binded.
+Further, a directory where the dataset files are stored needs to be binded to the container (:code:`HOSTDIR=<dir>`).
+With the :code:`HOSTDIR=$(pwd)` command, the current working directory on Linux or macOS hosts are binded.
 The simulation can be run on multiple CPU threads in parallel to speed up computations.
 The exact number of threads can be specified by the user with the :code:`--tasks` argument.